Melbourne Airport Link-what Melbourne can learn from Hong Kong

 By Will Riley

 The Victorian government has given the green light to progressing the business case for the much needed Melbourne Airport Rail Link (MARL).
-8 Billion passengers will be using Melbourne Airport by 2038 and currently there is no reliable, fast and frequent service to the CBD and surrounding suburbs.
+67 million passengers will be using Melbourne Airport by 2038 and currently there is no reliable, fast and frequent service to the CBD and surrounding suburbs.

 The Proposed airport link, via Sunshine, will provide Melbourne with this critical airport connection, serving both the Melbourne CBD and Geelong.
 Transport Orientated Development needs to be elevated in the list of state priorities when making such significant investment in infrastructure.
 Our Melbourne Metro experience tells us there are lessons to be learnt from existing international models.